Ginger: Facts, Health Benefits, Growing at Home

 Ginger is cultivated all year round and can be cultivated approximately 3 - 5 months after it was planted.

-Ginger is very easy to grow and can be grown indoors or outside in pots filled with potting mix, allow enough room in the pots, about 10 to 12 inches deep, for the actual ginger roots to form - ginger roots grow horizontally across.
+Ginger is very easy to grow and can be grown indoors or outside in pots filled with rich, well-draining potting soil.
+Allow enough room in the pots, about 10 to 12 inches deep, for the actual ginger roots to form - ginger roots grow horizontally across.

 Plant in early spring if possible.
 If you live in a warmer climate, you can plant at any time.
 Slice off the fingers, making sure each rhizome piece is 1 to 2 inches long with at least one bud.
 Simply buy some fresh ginger roots at a local grocery store or Asian market.
 Choose a smooth, shiny looking root that has some buds beginning to form.

 The following day, plant them in the pot(s) just beneath the soil level.
 Water well.

 Once the ginger has started to grow, feed every two to three weeks with a general pot-plant feed.

 A mature ginger plant will grow between two to four feet tall.
 Stems and leaves may reach up to a foot long and resemble those of a lily.

 Harvest ginger roots after the rhizome has grown for around three to four months.